Engineering ToolBox - enabled for use with the amazing FREE SketchUp 3D drawing and modeling program.

-Construction lumber - rectangular and solid beams and boxes.
+Construction lumber or timber - rectangular and solid beams and boxes, I-joists

 Tip! - Use "Make Component" to save space and reduce computer load when working with multiple copies.